What are they?

 How to navigate the page

-To get to your (hopefully booming) statistics, go to your Following Dashboard.
-It's the Dashboard link in your Gumroad navigation bar.
+To get to your (hopefully booming) statistics, go to your Following Analytics Dashboard.
+It's the Analytics link in your Gumroad navigation bar.

 From there, you can select a date range at the top of the page to hone in on how your files are being consumed.
 Please note that all of our data collections for this feature began in September 2015, thus any consumption data prior to that is—much like the majority of works by Plato and Aristotle—lost to time (so consider yourself in good company!).

 Keep in mind!

 This feature will be undergoing tremendous improvements in the future (adding support for MP4, MOV, MP3, and WAV files, for example), and we will have more data to present to you, our beloved creators.